 Attach an ethernet cable to the Viewing Station and connect it to your network.

 Once everything is connected, power on the device.

 NOTE: The Verkada VX51 Viewing Station is meant to drive a single display through HDMI.
 While other configurations may work, for the best quality and reliability you'll want to connect the VX51 to the display directly.

 On the display you will see the Viewing Station's serial number.
 Add the serial number of the Viewing Station to your Command account the same way you would add a camera.

 Once the Viewing Station has been successfully added, the following screen will show on your display.
 You are now ready to add cameras to the Viewing Station from your computer through the Command website.

-Select the Viewing Stations tab from the menu in Command.
+Select the Devices tab and filter for Viewing Stations from the menu in Command.
 Click on the pencil icon next to "Unnamed Viewing Station" to edit the Viewing Station's name.
 Click Manage Cameras to start adding cameras to display.